 But it’s minor, and frankly, the way Barbour seems to love short books, I imagine it was necessary.
 What Dicken did brilliantly was make a relatively short book (I’m guessing 65k at most) feel like a much longer story without ever letting it drag.

 While I did read the synopsis, I didn’t catch the year the book was meant to take place.
 With it featuring factory work and a girl wearing a “shirtwaist,” I imagined late 19th/early 20th century.
 That made for some confusing moments until the date fully hit my mind.

 That’s just past the Regency period!
 It took time for me to wrap my brain around that.

 The only other thing I think the book lacks is a connection to a known criminal.
 Unlike the other two books in the series, this isn’t about a specific person but a type of crime.

-Absolutely not sorry that I requested a free review copy and I’m thrilled to say that I really liked the book—almost loved it.
+Absolutely not sorry that I requested a free review copy and I’m thrilled to say that I really liked the book.
+I could have loved it but for a few things.
 Now I’ve found another author I need to read more of.
 Angie Dicken pairs well-written and tempered description with an engaging plot and delightful characters to keep you riveted to the page.

 About the Book

 Genre: Christian Historical/Suspense

 Josephine Is Forced to Spy for Grave Robbers